SahO-ux/elevator-system-frontend/REPORT.md

 ## 📊 Performance Metrics

-We tested the simulation under three scenarios:
+We tested the simulation with 12 floors and 3 lifts under three scenarios:

 ### 1️⃣ Light Random Traffic
 - 10 served requests.